-28 Ft. unit are under the roadside wardrobe, remove front panel for access.
+28 Ft. unit are under the front lounge on the road side.

 Normal flow position is: shut off valve B - open valves A and C. In some models the valves may be in a horizontal pattern or on top of the heater, rather than the vertical shown in the illustration.
 Valve operating sequence will be the same.